 The 7th Street Trail is an on-road, extra-wide shoulder specifically designed for pedestrians and cyclists.
 The path runs for 1.36 miles between Clements ...

-The Kim Williams Nature Trail meanders alongside the Clark Fork River in downtown Missoula.
-It connects to the Riverfront Trail, giving users an uninterrupted ...
+The Kim Williams Nature Trail provides a scenic stroll or bike ride alongside the Clark Fork River, connecting several parks in downtown Missoula.
+It also ...